This is how Outside Broadcast crews were described in The Monochrome Years, and a good place to start this pictorial tribute:

 …the real “thrill seekers” were OB technicians who had to drive a mobile studio sometimes hundreds of kilometers to a remote location, cable it up, fix the unexpected faults and failures with few backup systems and fewer resources, all on an impossibly tight deadline.

-They carried heavy cameras weighing 100 or more kilograms to the top of some building, or scaffolding they built themselves, and then work in blazing heat or pouring rain with high-voltage but delicate equipment connected to hundreds of meters of thick cable.
+They carried heavy cameras weighing 100 or more kilograms to the top of some building, or scaffolding they built themselves, and then work in blazing heat or pouring rain with high-voltage but delicate equipment connected to hundreds of meters of heavy thick cable.

-Just saying.
 Those guys were real heroes.

 Arrival of NBN’s first Outside Broadcast (OB) van at Mosbri Crescent studios.